 I decide to give the clinic until 4 o’clock to call, and then I will call them.
 Minutes tick away on the large, round clock behind the TV, but no call comes.
 Four o’clock passes.
 I wait another ten minutes.
 Those minutes pass as well; I determine I’ll wait just five more.

 Finally, I realize I cannot wait any longer or everyone at the clinic will be leaving for the day and I will be forgotten.
 I muster up enough courage, make the call and leave a message with the receptionist who promises to deliver it to my doctor right away.

-Minutes later, my doctor’s nurse calls and announces, “Nancy, your doctor isn’t in this afternoon.
-I don’t have your results.
+Minutes later, my doctor’s nurse calls and announces, “Nancy, your doctor isn’t in this afternoon, and I don’t have your results.
 I’m really so sorry.”

 “What?”
 I ask.
 “Well, I’m sorry, too, but this is totally unacceptable.
 You told me I’d be called today with the results.”

-So, I take a deep breath and calmly say, “I have an oncology appointment scheduled for tomorrow morning at 9:10.
-You cannot expect me to walk into that appointment without first knowing my results.”
+I take a deep breath and say, “I have an oncology appointment scheduled for tomorrow morning at 9:10.
+You cannot expect me to walk into that appointment without knowing my results.”